A latent trawl process model for extreme values: Model fitting and evaluation

 Using this expression and exchanging integrals and partial derivatives we see that the full likelihood reduces to

 where the expectation is with respect to the corresponding variables $\{\Lambda_{p_r}\}$ and $\{\Lambda_{s_j}\}$ determined by $\pi_t$.

-The expected values in these terms are just joint characteristic functions, as given in Proposition \ref{prop:jointchar}, which involve the parameters of the L\'evy seed $L$ and trawl intersection areas; hence the complete likelihood reduces to a sum of partial derivatives of characteristic functions.
+The expected values in these terms are just joint Laplace transforms, which can be derived from the joint characteristic functions given in Proposition \ref{prop:jointchar}, which involve the parameters of the L\'evy seed $L$ and trawl intersection areas; hence the complete likelihood reduces to a sum of partial derivatives of Laplace transforms.

 The likelihood as given above is not easy to compute in practice, for two reasons.
 First, it would require multiple numerical partial derivatives to be performed.
 Second, the number of non-exceedances $m$ is usually close to the number of observations $k$; this is because the latent model is defined to have a GP distribution, and to justify this assumption we need to consider a sufficiently high threshold for exceedances, often given by a large percentile of the observations.
 Now the two first sums in the likelihood above have $2^m$ terms in total, and hence the likelihood becomes computationally intractable for any reasonable sample size $k$.